FAQs - Background

 • Benchmarking to compare existing facility provision with nearby and comparable local authorities

 • Basic assessments of the balance between the supply and demand of facilities

 • Creation of catchments for existing or proposed sports facilities to determine accessibility and profile socio, economic and demographic characteristics

 The following limitations should be noted:

-• It is limited to 14 facility types with sport clubs being a pilot dataset
+• It is limited to 15 facility types

 • It is not possible to perform scenario tests in terms of closing or opening of facilities